mysql/mysql-sys/README.md

 Lists all normalized statements that use have done a full table scan ordered by number the percentage of times a full scan was done, then by the statement latency.

+This view ignores SHOW statements, as these always cause a full table scan, and there is nothing that can be done about this.

 ##### Example

 ```SQL